 The National Weather Service warned residents trying to beat the hot temperatures of strong swells at local beaches.

 The Bayhill High School teacher’s home in Tonga was damaged in the tsunami.

 Berkeley’s decision to evacuate the marina followed the data, a state expert told Berkeleyside: “That’s a good thing.
 Especially in this particular event.”

 The odds of a worst-case tsunami hitting Berkeley in the next 50 years are 1 in 20, experts say.
-Such an event could cause flooding up to a 10- to 15-foot elevation.
+Such an event could cause up to 10-15 feet of flooding.